hykilpikonna/Superbuy/README.md

 # Superbuy

+My scripts relating to the Superbuy delivery service.

+This repo includes:

-Automatically add Taobao orders to Superbuy
+1. A script to automatically add Taobao orders to Superbuy
+2. Analysis of superbuy order data to rank the best shipping methods

+## Analysis

+The analysis can be found in the jupyter notebook [analysis.ipynb](analysis.ipynb).

 ## Usage Guide